-As for excitement, in 2013 the NetEnt progressive slot Mega Fortune Dreams paid out one of the highest jackpots on record, €17,861,813 – and from a tiny €0.25 bet, (although Microgaming ended up surpassing this total and were listed in the Guinness Book of World Records).
-Regardless, in 2017 a total of €30.4 million was paid out via the Mega Fortune Dreams slot, which is obviously nothing to turn your nose up at.
+Speaking of excitement, in 2013 NetEnt’s Mega Fortune Dreams paid out one of the highest bonanzas on record, €17,861,813, from a tiny €0.25 bet (Microgaming ended up surpassing this total in 2017 to gain accreditation in the Guinness Book of World Records).
+Regardless, in 2017 a total of €30.4 million was paid out on Mega Fortune Dreams, obviously nothing to scoff at.

 - Single Deck Blackjack

 One deck, one hand, and table stakes between 1 and 40 units.
 This classic arrives in a fast-paced mini option too, enjoyable while waiting for a flight, or for horse race results to be settled.
 House edge is 0.44%.